 - Aesthetically appealing

-#2.
-It must work consistently on the most commonly used browsers and platforms
+#2) It should work consistently on the most commonly used browsers and platforms.

-#3.
-Efficiency – The page should be able to do what it is supposed to do.
-For example: if you are accessing YouTube- it should let us watch a video as a guest or logged in.
-It should let you comment on the videos etc. If YouTube lets you comment, like, and share the video but does a poor job of streaming and/or displaying the video – the site basically fails.
+If YouTube lets you comment, like, and share the video but does a poor job of streaming and/or displaying the video, it means the site has failed.
 Therefore, it must satisfy its purpose.
-This is true of all applications.
+This is true for all applications.

-#5.
-It must be easy to use and should really keep in mind the user’s needs.
-For example: some web pages when you open them, they play a tune or song in the background.
-While it is great, there should be an option to mute or disable it as some users might find it unappealing to have a piece of music thrust on them.
+#5) It must be easy to use and should keep in mind the user’s needs.
+For instance, some websites have this thing where they play music when you open them.
+While this is great, there should be an option to mute or disable it, as some users might find it unappealing to have a piece of music thrust on them.

-#7.
-Dynamic elements if are being used should get updated without the user having to explicitly refreshing the page.
+#7) Dynamic elements, if they are being used, should get updated without the user having to explicitly refresh the page.

 - Complete web testing guide